ÅÝܽ¶ÌÊÓƵ

 Workshops are organised by theme, matching Vitae's Researcher Development Framework, which you should use to develop the skills you need to be an effective researcher.

 Explore the workshops below or visit our scheduled events listings for sessions that are currently open for booking.
 If a workshop isn't bookable, add your name to the waiting list and we'll let you know when registration opens.
-You can also browse our listing of upcoming events for further opportunities.

 *Workshops for 24/25 are under review and the final programme is still to be confirmed.